ToniWestbrook/ToniWestbrook/README.md

 Thanks for taking an interest in my projects!
-Listed below are my scientific applications developed for work, and a random variety of retrocomputing projects I work on in my spare time.
+Listed below are my scientific applications developed for work and a variety of retrocomputing projects I work on in my spare time.

 ✨ I'm currently working on Cloudburst Connection, an RPG adventure game where you run your own dial-up Bulletin Board System (BBS).
 Add new features, keep your users happy, and explore other boards as a deeper story unfolds.
 Check [here](http://www.toniwestbrook.com/archives/category/projects/cloudburst-connection) to follow its development!